 We schedule traditional day and evening classroom-based courses with small class sizes at our main campus in Escanaba, at Bay College West in Iron Mountain and at our satellite site in Manistique and engaging online courses that together allow the flexibility you need to pursue your academic goals.

 Everyone at Bay College is dedicated to helping to carry out the academic mission of the College and, whatever your learning goals are, the faculty and staff at Bay College are prepared to help you be successful.
-As the Vice President of Instruction and Student Learning, I am especially proud of our talented faculty who remain active in their professions, participate in their communities and professional organizations and are dedicated to providing you, the student, with innovative and challenging instruction.
+As the Vice President of Academic Affairs, I am especially proud of our talented faculty who remain active in their professions, participate in their communities and professional organizations and are dedicated to providing you, the student, with innovative and challenging instruction.

 Thank you for visiting us and let your journey begin here at Bay College.